 Resorts of critical mass, offering a diversity of offerings from hotel and residential accommodation, to an array of restaurants and bars, while also providing conference and event facilities, retail, entertainment and cultural activities, and other attractions, will create tourism hubs of considerable appeal for locals and visitors alike.

-Expected to open in 2022 will create a vibrant new tourism playground within the Brisbane CBD and put the city on the global map.
+With an anticipated staged opening from August 2024, it will create a vibrant new tourism playground within the Brisbane CBD and put the city on the global map.

 In November 2018, the Queensland Government approved an $2 billion-plus expanded Gold Coast Master Plan.

 If fully delivered, it will include a further four hotel and apartment towers, exciting new restaurant and bar precincts; increased entertainment and retail options; and lush new resort facilities.